ronaldgrn/docker-lua-resty-auto-ssl/README.md

 `REDIS_HOST` - If using the redis adapter; the redis hostname or ip.

 `REDIS_PORT` - If using the redis adapter; the redis port.
 Defaults to 6379

+`REDIS_DB` - If using the redis adapter; the redis db.
+Defaults to 0

 ## Advanced